 - For clinical trials, the registration number and registry name

 HOW TO SUBMIT: Manuscript submissions should include the content outlined above, namely a Cover Letter, an Acknowledgements and Funding page, the manuscript, and associated figures, tables, images, and artwork.
-Each should be submitted as individual attachments and named according to the format outlined above.
-As we develop our online submission process, we ask that you please email all submissions and associated attachments to firstname.lastname@example.org.
+Each should be submitted via our online submissions portal.

 DEADLINES: Submissions are accepted on a rolling basis; however, only manuscripts submitted during a set submission period will be considered for the latest upcoming issue.
 Manuscripts submitted after that submission period will be considered for the subsequent issue.
-The Columbia Medical Review will publish two issues annually, together comprising a single volume.
+The Columbia Medical Review publishes annually.

 FEES: No submission, publication, or page fees will be levied.